 Between foreign postings, Martin served in London (1996-99; 2002-06; and 2014-15).
 He ran a series of young leaders conferences under the patronage of Sir Leon Brittan, and then set up for the Council a unique think-tank called Counterpoint, to address questions of cultural relations and the post 9/11 world.
 Later he was recalled, while still in Canada, to run a project called Our Shared Europe, devoted to European Muslim communities.
 And finally, from 2014-16, he worked as a consultant for the Council’s MENA division, writing about education, particularly in North Africa, ‘radicalisation’ and other subjects.
 For several months in 2016 he was attached to the Foreign & Commonwealth Office.

 Martin was educated at Bradfield College and Oxford.
 He read Modern History as an undergraduate at Magdalen, taking a First (1976).
 He then read for an M Phil in Modern Middle Eastern Studies at St Antony’s (1984).
-Now partially retired from the British Council, though he remains a Senior Adviser, Martin has increased the scope of his private consultancy; and writes widely.
-He has recently published (2016) an account of his posting to Baghdad, the first Gulf War and his detention by Saddam’s régime as a ‘Human Shield,’ called There and Back by Candle-light; and is now completing a short anthology of travel writing on Morocco.
-He is a Visiting Fellow at Cambridge University’s Alwaleed bin Talal Centre for Islamic Studies; a Fellow of the Royal Canadian Geographical Society; and a trustee of several charities including BAX (British-Arab Exchanges), Maslaha and Making Light.
+Now retired from the British Council (October 2018), Martin has increased the scope of his private consultancy; and writes widely.
+He has recently published Immunising the Mind: How Can Education Reform Contribute to Neutralising Violent Extremism?
+(2015); an account of his posting to Baghdad, the first Gulf War and his detention by Saddam’s régime as a ‘Human Shield,’ called There and Back by Candle-light (2016); a critical essay on the Moroccan education system, in Education in the Arab World, ed.
+Serra Kirdar (2017); and A Morocco Anthology: Travel Writing Through the Centuries (2018).
+He is a Visiting Fellow at Cambridge University’s Alwaleed bin Talal Centre for Islamic Studies; a Fellow of the Royal Canadian Geographical Society; and a trustee of several charities including Maslaha.